The PIF Customer Charter reinforces the key principles of the PIF Code of Conduct and brings them to the customer:

 Terms and conditions should indicate whether the prepaid product has an expiry date.

 Members should advise customers of their protection in certain circumstances.
 This information should be shown in the product literature or terms and conditions.
-Before customers commit to a prepaid card they should know the answers to the following questions:
+Before customers commit to a prepaid product they should know the answers to the following questions:

 - What happens if my card is lost or stolen?